ficocelliguy/bitburner-src/src/Documentation/doc/basic/go_algorithms.md

 ## Move option: Smothering the opponent's networks

 In some cases, an opponent's network cannot YET be captured, but by placing routers all around it, the network can be captured on a future move.
-(Or at least you force the opponent to waste moves defending their network.)
+(Or at least you force the opponent to spend moves defending their network.)

 There are many ways to approach this, but the simplest is to look for any opposing network with the fewest liberties remaining (ideally 2), and find a safe point to place a router that touches it.